meeramohanan/web-scrape/README.md

 # web-scrape
-Meta data scraping with node.js
+Meta data scraping in node.js and express using cheerio